dotnet/designs/accepted/2020/serializer/WriteableDomAndDynamic.md

 jObject["MyProperty"] = new JsonValue<int>(43);
 ```

-A `JsonValue<T>` can also have its internal value changed without having to create a new instance by the `Value` property:
+The `JsonValue<T>.Value` property can also have its internal value changed without having to create a new instance:
 ```cs
 var jValue = JsonValue<int>(43);
 jValue.Value = 44;